0xPexy/solidity-materials/security-and-auditing-full-course-s23/s3-first-audit/review.md

-# Smart Contract Security Review: In-depth Phases and Best Practices
+# Session 3 Review: In-depth Phases and Best Practices
 This document provides a detailed breakdown of the smart contract security review process, from initial scoping to final reporting, emphasizing best practices and security considerations at each stage.

 ## **1. Isolated Development Containers**